2600hz/kazoo/core/kazoo_auth/doc/multi_factor.md

 }
 ```

-You need to merge `cookie` with `APP` from previous part and send it to Kazoo with a payload like below.
+Client needs to merge the value of the `cookie` with `APP` from previous part and send it to Kazoo with a below payload:

 ```json
 {